 Should You Put Bananas in the Refrigerator?

 Bananas are one of the most popular fruits in the world.
 In fact, more than 100 billion bananas are eaten around the world every year.
+Bananas are a great source of nutrition because they are fat and cholesterol free and a good source of fiber, vitamin C and potassium.
 With that many bananas eaten in a single year, there’s no surprise that there are a lot of questions surrounding how to store bananas.
-Specifically if it is safe, and effective, to store bananas in a refrigerator.
+Specifically, if it is safe, and effective, to store bananas in a refrigerator.

 We reached out to expert Dr. Jeffrey Brecht, Postharvest Physiologist at the University of Florida, to pick his brain about proper banana storage.